-In Enterprise Distributed Application Service (EDAS) to host applications on Elastic Compute Service (ECS) clusters, you can bind Server Load Balancer (SLB) instance is bound to an application, it distributes access traffic to the application to multiple backend Elastic Compute Service (ECS) instances based on the forwarding rules.
-SLB improves the service capability and availability of applications.
-The changes you made to the SLB instance bound to an application in the EDAS console can be synchronized to the SLB console in real time.
-You do not need to make the changes in the SLB console again.
+If you use Enterprise Distributed Application Service (EDAS) to host applications on Elastic Compute Service (ECS) clusters, you can bind Server Load Balancer (SLB) instances to the applications.
+Then, EDAS distributes traffic to multiple backend ECS instances based on forwarding policies.
+This improves the service capability and availability of the applications.
+The changes you made to the SLB instances bound to applications in the EDAS console can be synchronized to the SLB console.
+You do not need to make the changes again in the SLB console.

 - TCP is applicable to scenarios that require high reliability and data accuracy but medium data transfer speed.
 For example, you can use TCP to transmit files, send or receive emails, and perform remote logons.

 - HTTP is applicable to applications that need to identify data content, such as web applications and small mobile games.